 3. Ask for yearly fees to be waived.

 If you can’t get them to drop your interest rate, ask for any yearly fees to be waived.
-Try to be creative and find ways to cut the bill as much as possible.
+Point out that you’ve always paid on time and over the minimum balance (if that applies).
+Reminding them that you’re a great customer might help grease the wheels.

 4. Can’t get a lower APR or drop fees?
 Try switching cards.